Scotty-Brown/whats-for-dinner/README.md

 ### Wins + Challenges:
 ## Wins
-- A major win of mine was being able to capture which radio button was selected and then displaying the appropriate output.
+- A major win of mine was being able to capture which radio button was selected and then using the associated return value.
 - Another huge win is gaining comfort and experience utilizing CSS for styling and HTML to organize my content.

 ## Challenges